funoctis/pyexpense/README.md

 - Get an warning if your weekly expenses go over the set budget
 - Get a weekly report, i.e., of the last 7 days
 - Get a report for 'n' number of week, for e.g., get a report of the last 21 days by specifying 3 weeks

-## How To Run

-To start PyExpense, run

-    python3 main.py

-The command can differ based on your system.
-If you're on Windows, use `python main.py`.

 ## How To Use